dan-da/texttable-php/README.md

 A handy PHP class for printing fixed-width text tables.

+There is also a class for printing human-friendly markdown tables.

 Let's see a couple examples, shall we?

 ## Example Price History Report ( from [bitprices](https://github.com/dan-da/bitprices) )